popphp/docs/getting_started/services.rst

     if ($services->isLoaded('foo')) {
         $foo = $services['foo'];
-    } else {
-        $services->setService('foo', 'MyApp\SomeService');
     }

-This is because service locator uses "lazy-loading" to store the service names and their attributes, and doesn't load or create the services until they are actually needed and called from the service locator.
+The service locator uses "lazy-loading" to store the service names and their attributes, and doesn't load or create the services until they are actually needed and called from the service locator.

 You can also remove a service from the service locator if needed: